-As Maryland automobile and commercial trucking accident lawyers, the attorneys at Lebowitz & Mzhen, LLC, understand how attractive these large vehicles can be when they offer all the comforts of home at most any camp ground or RV park.
+As Maryland automobile and commercial trucking accident lawyers, the attorneys at Lebowitz & Mzhen Personal Injury Lawyers, understand how attractive these large vehicles can be when they offer all the comforts of home at most any camp ground or RV park.
 But however useful they are when parked at a campsite, when being driven or towed on public roadways these motor vehicles and trailers can prove at times to be a huge handful even for the most seasoned RV owner.

 Poor weather, high winds, narrow roads and unfamiliar geography can all be contributing factors in an RV-related traffic accident.
 For the average driver accustomed to operating a smaller passenger car, piloting a large motor home weighing multiple times that of a family sedan can be daunting at best.
 Less than optimal driver visibility, sluggish handling and extremely high mass can cause a less attentive driver to lose control of an RV under the right circumstances.
 The result, of course, can be devastating.